tsrctester1/filebot/README.md

 **token_checker.py**: This script contains a function to check whether the token count of a string (in this case, a file's content) is within a specified limit.
 This is used to ensure that the content sent to the OpenAI API doesn't exceed the maximum token limit.

 **token_counter.py**: This script contains a function that counts the number of tokens in a string.
 It is used by the token_checker.py script to determine whether a file's content is within the OpenAI API's token limit.

+## Aspirations

+- [ ] Answer prompt based on up to 3 top ranked documents.

+- [ ] Add keywords field to file_summaries.json

+- [ ] Implement file anonymization strategies when sending data to OpenAI or similar platforms.